malamalca/arhint-signer/webservice/README-webservice.md

 2. **Open the demo page:**
    - Simply open `example-webservice.html` in any web browser
-   - No Chrome extension needed!
+   - Works directly with the HTTP API!

 3. **Test the functionality:**
    - Click "Generate Test Hash" to create a sample hash